Other Sources of Funding

 St Christopher’s Educational Trust

-Small grants are made to individuals engaging in training or research into theory and practice of teaching religious education, with bias towards work with young people.
+Small grants to initiate or enhance resources (not buildings) of any religious education enterprise (normally Church of England) or research into theory and practice of teaching religious education, with bias towards work with young people.

 Westhill Endowment Trust